vectara/vectara-docs/www/docs/migration-guide-api-v2.md

   requests.
 * Remove the `textless` and `encrypted` fields from your requests.

+## Metadata type conversions

+Metadata remains unconverted during the document upload process, even when using API v2.
+This means that numbers return as numbers, booleans return as booleans, and JSON objects retain their native structure.
+This behavior differs from API v1, where metadata such as `section` or `publicationyear` might have been returned as strings.
+For more details, see [Reading Metadata](/docs/api-reference/search-apis/interpreting-responses/metadata).

+**Action item:**

+Ensure client applications handle these types correctly for smooth integration.

 ## Terminology, parameter, and property name changes

 * API v1 uses `num_results` for specifying the maximum number of results